 In other words, stage 2 becomes toxic.
 The manager is forced to deal with complaints of unfairness and other issues such as low productivity.
 Vision can be lost from the team and this can lead to lack of motivation and drive.
 Salespeople may find they are less incentivized to work as hard as they did before.

-This is when a stronger sales manager is called in; someone who won’t hesitate to fire salespeople who aren’t contributing and someone who can restore order.
+This is when a stronger sales manager is called in; someone who won’t hesitate to discipline, even fire, salespeople who aren’t contributing and someone who can restore order.
 That brings us to stage 3.

 The stage 3 managers begin to standardize the system and show the door to non-performers.
-The profits go up and prices are raised.
-The stage 3 manager functions as a CFO cum owner.
+The along with productivity, profits go up and prices can be potentially raised.
+The stage 3 manager functions as a CFO in some ways.
 This person is invested in expanding the business and doing what’s best for it.

 However, this is the trickiest stage as many companies tend to fall into a false sense of comfort assuming that there isn’t much else to do.
 In other words, they don’t strive for stage 4.
 This complacency can be the downfall of any good business.
 That brings us to the question of what stage 4 looks like.